GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/saxml-on-gke/README.md

 - `project_id` - your project ID
 - `region` - your region for a VPC and a GKE cluster
 - `prefix` - the prefix that will be added to the default names of resources provisioned by the configuration
-- `tensorboard_config.region` - the region of a TensorBoard instance
-- `cpu_node_pools` - The `terraform.tfvars.tmpl` template provides an example configuration for a single autoscaling node pool.
-- `tpu_node_pools` - The  template shows an example configuration for two TPU node pools with  v4-16 pod slices.
+- `tpu_node_pools` - The  template shows an example configuration for one TPU node pool with a v4-8 device.
 Modify the `tpu_node_pools` variable to provision different TPU node pool configurations, as described below.

 If you wish to modify other default settings, such as the default name suffixes for a cluster or GCS bucket names, you can override the defaults specified in the `variables.tf` file within your `terraform.tfvars` file.